| Quick Links

 niche marketer, you should position your store in a area of the triangle

+that is not being served.
+RULE 2: Compete against your competitor's weaknesses.
 Whenever possible, compete against your competitors weaknesses, not

+their strengths.
 Suppose one of your main competitors is the local DiscountMart.
 Their

 strengths and weaknesses are pretty straightforward.
 Strengths: low